Steering Language Models With Activation Engineering: How Activation Addition works

-\paragraph{The Transformer.} We use decoder-only Transformer neural networks trained on a suitably large text corpus (\cite{NIPS2017_3f5ee243,liu2018generating}.
-The LLMs in this work are a stack of Transformer layers, each consisting of multi-head attention (MHA) and a feedforward network (FFN).
-We focus on its `residual streams'(\cite{elhage2021mathematical}), the sequences $(\mathbf{x}_0, ... , \mathbf{x}_n)$ of token vectors processed by each layer.
-GPT-2-XL's token vectors are 1600-dimensional (\cite{radford2019language}). \shortmethod\,manipulates the residual stream values $\mathbf{h}^l$ input to layer $l$.
-Following \citealt{elhage2021mathematical}, we view each MHA block as adding an independent vector into that layer's residual stream.
+We use decoder-only Transformer neural networks (\cite{NIPS2017_3f5ee243}).
+The LLMs in this work contain a stack of Transformer layers, each consisting of multi-head attention (MHA) and a feedforward network (FFN).
+We focus on its ``residual streams'' (\cite{elhage2021mathematical}), the sequences $(\mathbf{x}_0, ... , \mathbf{x}_n)$ of intermediate activation vectors processed by each layer. {\shortmethod} manipulates the residual stream values $\mathbf{h}^l$ input to layer $l$.
 Each layer performs MHA and FFN computations on $\mathbf{x}_i$, adding $\mathbf{x}_{i+1}$ to the stream.
 The final vector $\mathbf{x}_n$ in the stream can then be decoded into the next-token prediction.
-At inference-time, the residual stream is initialized $\mathbf{h}^1$ with the embedding of the tokenized prompt.
+At inference time, the residual stream is initialized $\mathbf{h}^1$ with the embedding of the tokenized prompt.